vitercik/vitercik.github.io/publications.md

 - **Private Optimization Without Constraint Violations**
 with Andr&#233;s Mu&#241;oz, Umar Syed, and Sergei Vassilvitskii
-Preliminary version in the *Privacy in Machine Learning Workshop (PriML)* at the *Conference on Neural Information Processing Systems (NeurIPS) 2019*
+Preliminary versions in the *Privacy in Machine Learning Workshop (PriML)* at the *Conference on Neural Information Processing Systems (NeurIPS) 2019* and *Theory and Practice of Differential Privacy (TPDP) 2020*
 [[paper]](https://arxiv.org/pdf/2007.01181.pdf)

 ## Conference publications